Facebook, Twitter either can't or won't do their jobs. We need change

 Zuckerberg in particular has already told Congress he believes the Communications Decency Act's Section 230 needs to be updated.
 "People want to know that companies are taking responsibility for combatting harmful content -- especially illegal activity -- on their platforms," he said during a hearing on Capitol Hill last October.
 "They want to know that when platforms remove content, they are doing so fairly and transparently.
 And they want to make sure that platforms are held accountable."

 Section 230's legal free pass is what allowed the internet to flourish.
-Changing it to allow legal protections to social networks only if they meaningfully moderate their platforms would help push companies to take responsibility for what happens on their sites.
+Cyber-law experts say changing it to allow legal protections to social networks only if they meaningfully moderate their platforms would help push companies to take responsibility for what happens on their sites.

 And NetMod would be a natural entity to work with to define what sort of meaningful moderation of unacceptable behavior has to be, in order to get that legal protection.